9 Common CPAP Machine Side Effects & How To Fix Them

 Nasal congestion

 To optimise your humidifier, you can add a heated tube to regulate the temperature and humidity levels.
+If you use a nasal mask, you can also try nasal dilators; these keep your nasal passages open during sleep.

 For those prone to congestion, sinus and nasal care are essential.
 Nasal irrigation is a proven method of treating congestion, sinusitis, post-nasal drip and allergies.
 The SinuPulse nasal irrigator is simple to use and affordable.